arnav-kr/Firebase-Helper/README.md

-FirebaseHelper.js is a library to make working with firebase
+FirebaseHelper.js is a library to make working with firebase easier!